Locations

 Remote work

-If a hirer is recruiting for a remote position that is not tied to a specific geographical location, they can include work from home or WFH in their position title or advertisement details.
-SEEK will recognise these keywords and surface the position as appropriate across our employment marketplace, including under the “Work from home” search option.A location is still required for a remote position; this can be set to the headquarters or local branch of the hirer’s organization.
+If a hirer is recruiting for a remote position that is not tied to a specific geographical location, they can set seekWorkArrangementCodes to Remote.A location is still required for a remote position; this can be set to the headquarters or local branch of the hirer’s organization.

 Before you begin